polarfire-soc/polarfire-soc-amp-examples/mpfs-rpmsg-bm/README.md

 6. Press resume button on the debugger

-8. The FreeRTOS RPMsg example project should continue running and displaying messages over the associated UART
+8. The Bare Metal RPMsg example project should continue running and displaying messages over the associated UART

 For more information about AMP and inter-core communication using RPMsg on PolarFire SoC, please refer to the [PolarFire SoC RPMsg documentation](https://github.com/polarfire-soc/polarfire-soc-documentation/blob/master/asymmetric-multiprocessing/rpmsg.md).